nusenu/tor-relay-operator-ids-trust-information/README.md

 - simplicity: No additional PKI certificates, PGP keys or manual signing steps are required.
 Simple text files and DNS records are used.
-- low entry barrier for publishing trusted operator IDs
+- low entry barrier for publishing trusted AROIs
-- scalability: The design should support at least 10 000 operator IDs.
+- scalability: The design should support at least 10 000 AROIs
 - trust relationships are public by design
 - trust information must be machine readable
 - bridges are out of scope and not supported